CANADA FX DEBT-C$ hit by auto industry distress, bonds soar

 By Ka Yan Ng

-TORONTO, March 30 (Reuters) - The threat of bankruptcy at General Motors (GM.N: Quote) and Chrysler drove the Canadian dollar to almost a two-week low against the U.S. currency on Monday as the greenback benefited from a flight to safety, as did bonds.
+TORONTO, March 30 (Reuters) - The threat of bankruptcy at General Motors (GM.N) and Chrysler drove the Canadian dollar to almost a two-week low against the U.S. currency on Monday as the greenback benefited from a flight to safety, as did bonds.

 The distress in the auto industry also stung stock markets and the price of oil, and helped to push the Canadian dollar as low C$1.2650 to the U.S. dollar, or 79.05 U.S. cents, a mark not seen since March 18.